Are you beginning to ask yourself “just what are the symptoms of a panic attack?” Is that what I have been experiencing?

 Some times the symptoms of a panic attack can go on all day, fear building upon fear.

-However, the signs don’t seem to come slow enough to actually predict what is happening to you.
+The first signs of a panic attack varies from one person to the next, but I think most would agree that the signs don’t seem to come slow enough for you to actually predict what is happening to you.

 The first signs of almost every panic attack I had was being completely overcome with a sensation that I was dying, leaving this earth for someplace else.